aakashns/dextrous/README.md

 # composable-redux
-A tiny library with utilities for reducer composition and reusing reducer logic.
+A tiny library with utilities for reducing boilerplate and reusing reducer logic.

 ## Objectives